A return to work plan for returning employees signed off with sickness or stress is a key part of your absence management policy.

 If the employee’s in a client-facing role, you may also have to inform their clients or customers of the temporary change in circumstances.

-The e-days absence management system has features designed to make the return to work process as simple as possible.
+The edays absence management system has features designed to make the return to work process as simple as possible.
 Our custom-built return to work forms can be completely tailored to your requirements.
-We’ll give you clear insights into your staff sickness patterns, so you’ll be able to identify trends and act on them.
+And with clear insights into your staff sickness patterns, you’ll be able to identify trends and act on them.